Vaccination Clinics

 Our vaccination program is run under the direction of the Haliburton Kawartha Pine Ridge District Health Unit.

-At this time our Northumberland Mall location has COVID-19 vaccine for all age groups as well as Pfizer and Moderna bivalent vaccine.
+At this time, our Northumberland Mall location is expecting to have COVID-19 vaccine for all age groups starting October 12, 2023.
+We also anticipate having Flu shots as well.

 We provide an accessible, safe environment for vaccination and can make accommodations for special needs.
 Please call 289-252-2139 for more information.

-You can book an appointment online (when we have available clinics which will not be until the fall of 2023) or by calling 289-252-2139 or email info@nfht.ca.
+You can book an appointment online (when we have available clinics) or by calling 289-252-2139 or email info@nfht.ca.

 What’s New About Covid Vaccinations?